cetz-package/cetz/src/draw/shapes.typ

 /// - anchor (none, str):
 /// - ..style (style):
 ///
-/// ## Styling
+/// == Styling
 /// *Root*: `arc`\
 /// - radius (number, array) = 1: The radius of the arc.
 An elliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.
 /// - mode (str) = "OPEN": The options are: `"OPEN"` no additional lines are drawn so just the arc is shown; `"CLOSE"` a line is drawn from the start to the end of the arc creating a circular segment; `"PIE"` lines are drawn from the start and end of the arc to the origin creating a circular sector.
 /// - update-position (bool) = true: Update the current canvas position to the arc's end point (anchor `"arc-end"`).
 This overrides the default of `true`, that allows chaining of (arc) elements.
 ///
-/// ## Anchors
+/// == Anchors
 /// Supports border and path anchors.
-/// - **arc-start**: The position at which the arc's curve starts, this is the default.
+/// / arc-start: The position at which the arc's curve starts, this is the default.
-/// - **arc-end**: The position of the arc's curve end.
+/// / arc-end: The position of the arc's curve end.
-/// - **arc-center**: The midpoint of the arc's curve.
+/// / arc-center: The midpoint of the arc's curve.
-/// - **center**: The center of the arc, this position changes depending on if the arc is closed or not.
+/// / center: The center of the arc, this position changes depending on if the arc is closed or not.
-/// - **chord-center**: Center of chord of the arc drawn between the start and end point.
+/// / chord-center: Center of chord of the arc drawn between the start and end point.
-/// - **origin**: The origin of the arc's circle.
+/// / origin: The origin of the arc's circle.
 #let arc(
   position,
   start: auto,